Skip to main content

 Preparation

-Accepted students are required to participate in IAS 369R International Internship Prep (1 credit hour) during second term of winter semester 2023.
+Accepted students are required to participate in IAS 369R International Internship Prep (1 credit hour) during second block of winter semester 2025.

-IAS 220—Introduction to Development Studies (3 credit hours)
+It is recommended that students take IAS 220—Introduction to Development Studies (3 credit hours) during the fall or winter semester before the program.

 Students must meet all country- and program-specific COVID and health requirements for travel.